lauosgom/llamatel-crisis-lifeline-chatbot/README.md

 ## Project Overview

-This project Answers frequently asked questions in a WhatsApp group using retrieval-augmented generation over your own FAQ document, with the vector store hosted in Google BigQuery.
+A WhatsApp group bot that answers FAQ questions about Teléfono de la Esperanza using retrieval-augmented generation, hosted on GCP.
+This guide covers the decisions behind the architecture, full setup from scratch, and the ongoing workflows (evaluation, feedback, FAQ enrichment).

 ## Problem Statement